andyatkinson/andyatkinson.github.io/_posts/2024-05-28-top-5-postgresql-surprises-from-rails-developers.md

 ORDER BY 2;
 ```

-Here the query orders results by `first_name`, which appeared in the "2" position in the `SELECT` clause.
+The query above lists `id` then `first_name` in the `SELECT` clause.
+The `first_name` column appears in position "2."
+Instead of referencing the column in the `ORDER BY` clause by name, we used the position.

 ## 4. Enumerating Columns vs. SELECT *
-Active Record added a setting that [enumerates all columns](https://www.bigbinary.com/blog/rails-7-adds-setting-for-enumerating-columns-in-select-statements) in newer versions of Ruby on Rails.
+Active Record added a setting called `enumerate_columns_in_select_statements` that lists out all columns by default instead of using a `SELECT *`.

-Why do we care about this?
-Well, having a narrow and explicit set of columns is important.
-Why?
+For better query performance, having an explicit and narrow set of columns is ideal.

-When relying on `SELECT *`, which is the default in Active Record, meaning all columns are accessed.

-If we wished to provide an explicit list of columns, we can do that in Active Record using the `.select()` or `pluck()` methods with explicit column names.

-For example, `select(:id, :name)` would generate a SQL `SELECT` clause like `SELECT id, name`.
+To create an explicit list of columns in Active Record, we can use the `.select()` or `pluck()` methods.
+For example, `select(:id, :name)` generates `SELECT id, name`.

-The reason we care about this is it helps increase the chances for an efficient "index only scan."

-To achieve that, our query must specify a set of columns that exactly match the set of columns in a multicolumn or covering index.
+With just two columns needed, we can index id and name, creating an index PostgreSQL can use for an index-only scan.

+Imagine we knew only id and name columns were needed, but since `SELECT *` was used, we missed the opportunity to restrict the columns and design a supporting index.
+This new setting might help us spot those opportunities.

-Besides the possibility of index only scans, when we rely on `SELECT *`, the columns could be anything from tiny 2-byte `SMALLINT` columns up to 1GB of data stored in a JSONB column as "large texts" (or a text column).
+Another reason to use this setting is to help spot places where large columns are accessed unnecessarily.
+When we rely on `SELECT *` we could be pulling tiny 2-byte `SMALLINT` columns up to 1GB of text stored in `jsonb` or `text` columns.

-The problem there is we're again pulling a lot of data, adding I/O latency to our query.

-When columns aren't needed by the client, then we’re unnecessarily slowing down our queries.

-This setting increases our chances of spotting unnecessary columns, where we can use `select()` and `pluck()` to reduce the columns being accessed.
+By using `enumerate_columns_in_select_statements`, we are increasing our chances of spotting columns that aren't needed, then adding those restrictions using `select()` and `pluck()`.

 ## 5. Using PostgreSQL For More Types of Work
-At lunch we discussed why Redis was always the "default" choice in Rails over the last decade for things like cache stores, session stores, or background jobs (Sidekiq).
+At a lunch group, we discussed why Redis has been the default choice in Rails over the last decade for things like cache stores, session stores, and background jobs (Sidekiq).
+Mostly it's due to the in-memory storage speed benefits.

+On modern hardware combined with advancements in PostgreSQL itself, it might be worth reconsidering this default choice and using PostgreSQL for more types of work.

-What’s changed a lot in the last decade is that random access on SSDs has become far faster compared with the spinning ("rotational media") hard disk drives from 10 years ago.
-SSDs are now cost effective and with big capacities.
+In the last decade, random access speed for SSDs has become much faster compared with spinning (rotational media) hard disk drives from ten years ago.
+Locally attached NVMe SSDs are now cost-effective and offer large capacities.

-This helps a ton for databases, where we’re frequently accessing random data!
+Fast storage is a great fit for databases, where we're frequently accessing random data!

-What is the relevancy of this to PostgreSQL?
-Well, PostgreSQL can probably be used for more work than you realize, where you might have brought in Redis before.

-Besides physical storage getting faster, PostgreSQL versions have increased performance for building indexes (e.g. de-duplication), [query planning optimizations](https://www.citusdata.com/blog/2024/02/08/whats-new-in-postgres-16-query-planner-optimizer/), and [parallel query execution](https://www.postgresql.org/docs/current/parallel-query.html).
+Besides physical storage getting faster, PostgreSQL itself has maintained and increased performance for things like building indexes (deduplication), added query planning optimizations, and parallel query execution.
+These enhancements add up to better performance that you get by upgrading your PostgreSQL major version.

-A misconception developers may have is that PostgreSQL is doing disk-level operations all the time, when in fact many operations that write and read data are being performed in memory flushed (slower) to disk.
+A common misconception is that PostgreSQL is always performing slower disk-level operations compared with faster in-memory operations.

-That being said, when we’re optimizing writes or reads, we may exploit different mechanisms to get the best performance.

-For SSDs (the NVMe type), we want them to be locally-attached, not network-attached, to avoid network latency affecting our write and read operations.
-With locally attached NVMe SSD drives on modern hardware, PostgreSQL is a good choice for what you may have used Redis for before, like a general purpose cache store, small transient job data, message queue data, session stores, etc.
+In fact, many operations in PostgreSQL that write and read data are performed in memory.
+Since disk operations are costly, they're deferred and minimized.
+For in-memory reads, this might mean designing indexes and having enough available memory so that queries use index only scans for indexes that fit in memory.
+For write operations, take a look into the details of the `CHECKPOINT` process and how it minimizes disk access.

+Modern NVMe SSDs that are locally-attached - not network-attached - avoid network latency and offer fast write and read access, including sequential and random access.

+With locally attached NVMe SSD drives and big memory, PostgreSQL may be worth a look in place of work you'd normally perform using Redis.

+Having a less complex tech stack of tools can help your team move faster with less complexity.

-We explore less common uses for PostgreSQL in the last chapter "Advanced Uses" of [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/), inspired by [Just Use Postgres](https://www.amazingcto.com/postgres-for-everything/).
+For more information about less common uses for PostgreSQL, explore the last chapter of High Performance PostgreSQL for Rails, "Advanced Uses," inspired by [*Just Use Postgres*](https://www.amazingcto.com/postgres-for-everything/).

 ## Wrapping Up
-I hope this list of the Top 5 PostgreSQL Topics from Rails developers was interesting and useful for you!
+I hope this list of the top five surprising and interesting things about PostgreSQL from Rails developers was useful for you!

-Remember that if you use PostgreSQL, there are many powerful capabilities you may not be using.
-There are also lots of ways to inspect the running operations, getting valuable insights you can use to improve performance and scalability.
+Remember that if you use PostgreSQL, a powerful and extensible open source database, there are many advanced capabilities to explore within the core software and in the extensions ecosystem.

-If these topics interest you and you’d like to learn more, please consider buying my book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).
+If these topics interest you and you'd like to learn more, please consider buying my book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

 Thanks for reading!